beccam/katakoda-scenarios/try-java/step0.md

 </br>

-## Now Apache Cassandra is running ,let's configure our connection to the instance.
+## Now that Apache Cassandra is running, let's configure our connection to the instance.